Middlesex University 2021 virtual writing boot-camp

 Day 1: Crafting a memorable, descriptive and easy-to-read title and abstract

 Prior to the boot-camp, all participants had been matched with a senior mentor who will work with them during the whole process - from paper submission to the final stage of the revise and resubmit process.
-They also received the slides which outlined a seven-step process on "how to avoid a desk-reject".
+They also received the slides which outlined a seven-step process on "how to avoid a desk-reject" as well as access to seven pre-recorded videos that are freely accessible on my YouTube Channel.
 This seven-step process has also been written up as a blogpost series: How to avoid a desk-reject in seven steps [1/8].
 Each session started with a very brief recap of the slides.
 The full presentation can be downloaded here.

 - Craft a memorable and descriptive title.
 We worked in groups of 3 or 4 facilitated by a mentor to improve our manuscript titles.
+Denisha's lovely LinkedIn post above shows how effective this can be.
 More detailed advice is available here: Your title: the public face of your paper [3/8].
 The bootcamp slides that can be downloaded here contain lots of examples of title transformations.